junaidrahim/website/content/posts/toolsmiths-and-viscosity.md

 draft: false
 ---

 I've been thinking a lot about the relationship between **toolsmiths** and **viscosity** in teams that ship software.
-If you're reading this, you probably work in one of these teams, or better -- *manage one of these teams*.
+If you're reading this, you probably work in one of these teams, or better -- *manage* one of these teamsga.

 ## Viscosity